Updated July 2021:

-Helen Boucher is Director of the Tufts Center for Integrated Management of Antimicrobial Resistance (CIMAR), a collaborative, cross-disciplinary initiative between Tufts University and Tufts Medical Center with a mission to deliver innovative solutions to combat antimicrobial resistance through research, policy, and education.
-She also serves as Chief of the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center (TMC), Director of TMC’s Heart Transplant and Ventricular Assist Device Infectious Diseases Program, and Professor of Medicine at Tufts University School of Medicine.
+Helen Boucher is interim Dean of the Tufts University School of Medicine and Chief Academic Officer for Wellforce, the parent health system for Tufts Medical Center (TMC) in Boston, MA.
+Previously, she served as Chief of the Division of Geographic Medicine and Infectious Diseases at TMC, as well as Director of the Stuart B. Levy Center for Integrated Management of Antimicrobial Resistance (Levy CIMAR), a collaborative, cross-disciplinary initiative between Tufts University and Tufts Medical Center with a mission to deliver innovative solutions to combat antimicrobial resistance through research, policy, and education.
+She was also Director of TMC’s Heart Transplant and Ventricular Assist Device Infectious Diseases Program, and Professor of Medicine at Tufts University School of Medicine.

 Dr. Boucher’s clinical interests include infections in immunocompromised patients and S. aureus infections.
 Her research interests focus on S. aureus and the development of new anti-infective agents.
 She is the author or coauthor of numerous abstracts, chapters, and peer-reviewed articles, which have been published in such journals as The New England Journal of Medicine, Antimicrobial Agents and Chemotherapy, Clinical Infectious Diseases, and The Annals of Internal Medicine; she is Associate Editor of Antimicrobial Agents and Chemotherapy.